 - Heavy menstrual bleeding

-A laparoscope is inserted through multiple small cuts in the abdominal wall to allow the surgeon to see into your abdomen.
-Since this approach is less invasive, recovery is generally faster.
+A laparoscope is inserted through multiple small incisions in the abdominal wall, allowing the surgeon to see into the abdomen.
+Since this approach is minimally invasive, recovery is generally faster compared to other methods.

-You will experience a lower abdominal incision which may be horizontal or vertical.
+This is when a lower abdominal incision is made, horizontal or vertical.

-- A sub-total or partial hysterectomy will remove only the upper two-thirds of the uterus.
-The woman keeps her fallopian tubes, ovaries and cervix.
+- Sub-total or partial hysterectomy: Removal of only the upper two-thirds of the uterus, this preserves the woman’s fallopian tubes, ovaries, and cervix.

-- A hysterectomy with salpingo-oophorectomy involves the removal of the fallopian tubes, the whole uterus and cervix, together with one or both ovaries.
+- Hysterectomy with salpingo-oophorectomy: Removal of the fallopian tubes, the whole uterus and cervix, together with one or both ovaries.
 This kind of procedure, where one or both the ovaries are removed results in more sexual dysfunction compared to a hysterectomy alone.

-As the name suggests, it is a hysterectomy performed via the vagina.
+As the name suggests, this hysterectomy is performed through the vagina.
 There are no abdominal incisions.

 WHAT ARE SOME SIDE EFFECTS OF A HYSTERECTOMY?